Our Approach to Coaching

 So many of the terms used in human development are squishy.
 What is leadership, accountability, trust, teamwork anyway?
 What do those look like?
 How do you know if you’re doing those things?

 We have had the same burning questions for a long time.
 We are constantly looking for ways to bring those idealist concepts to ground.
-To define what they look like in human behavior.
-And get diagrams, worksheets, quizzes, checklists to help put those concepts in practice.
-We also create our own materials.
+We define what they look like in human behavior.
+We have a large collection of diagrams, worksheets, quizzes, checklists to help put those concepts in practice.

-We also belong to professional networks with very smart colleagues who are willing to share what they know with us.
+We also belong to informal and formal professional networks with very smart colleagues who are willing to share what they know with us.
 (And vice versa.)

 Should you do those things too?
 Absolutely.
 We highly recommend reading and joining professional associations as part of your professional development.